dsebban/md-blog/refactoring_to_functional_patterns.md

 ## Rewrite on the side and then switch the functions

-Typically I do not starte by deleting old code.
+Typically I do not start by deleting old code.
 First I write the new function on the side, make sure it compiles and then switch the old ones and make sure the tests pass.
 This is very handy trick to let you backtrack quickly if you have an error somewhere.